katlande/me/about.md

 	</div>
 <div class="4u 12u$(medium)">
 		<h3>October 2024: A New Method for R-Based DMR Calling</h3>
-		<p>My package whole genome bisulfite analysis package "PCBS" was pulished in <a href="https://academic.oup.com/bioinformatics/article/40/10/btae593/7811138">Oxford Bioinformatics</a> today.
-What started as a pet project aimed at streamlining R-based WGBS analyses turned into a much bigger project when I investigated the accuracy of existing DMR callers in simulated data.</p>
+		<p>My package for whole genome bisulfite analysis analysis "PCBS" was pulished in <a href="https://academic.oup.com/bioinformatics/article/40/10/btae593/7811138">Oxford Bioinformatics</a> today.
+What started as a pet project aimed at streamlining and organizing existing R-based WGBS pipelines turned into a much bigger project when I investigated the accuracy of existing DMR callers in simulated data.</p>
 	<ul class="actions">
 		<li><a href="generic.html" class="button">Learn More</a></li>
 	</ul>